Anemia: symptoms, treatment, prevention

 - pallor.

-Symptoms of sickle cell disease
+Symptoms of sickle cell anemia

 - Eye damage;

-- bouts of pain;
+- attacks of pain;

 - fatigue;

-- liver and spleen problems;
+- problems with the liver and spleen;

-- the appearance of leg ulcers;
+- the appearance of ulcers on the legs;

-- trauma to the heart and lungs;
+- heart and lung injuries;

 - bacterial infection;